 As Artist in Residence at Jack Straw Productions in Seattle, USA, she recorded her debut CD of rarely heard Portuguese art songs, Saudade.
 In the US Journal of Singing, Gregory Berg described the recording as “uncommonly satisfying” due to its comprehensive attention to detail, its fascinating collection of songs, and its exemplary performances.

 Amanda Cole holds music performance and foreign language degrees from the University of Melbourne and the Victorian College of the Arts.
 She has won many awards and scholarships for singing and languages, including a Churchill Fellowship for study in Europe and a doctorate from Griffith University in performing arts education.
 She has presented academic papers at international conferences on music education, psychology, singing and the Alexander Technique and published in the Australian Journal of Music Education.
-She has taught at the University of Melbourne, the VCA and the University of Otago.
+She has taught at the University of Melbourne, the VCA and the University of Otago, and at the Clara-Schumann Gymnasium in Bonn, Germany.
+She is a member of ANATS (Australian National Association of Teachers of Singing), Dalcroze Australia (Association for Dalcroze Eurhythmics music education), ATI (Alexander Technique International) and ANZARME (Australia and New Zealand Association for Research in Music Education).

-She is currently based in South East Queensland.
+Amanda Cole is based in South East Queensland.
+She has been invited by the Hildegard Society in Germany to perform a show in Bingen in 2020, which is supported by Flying Arts Alliance and the Australian Government Regional Arts Fund.
+Her 2018 Hildegard multimedia project (Noosa Regional Gallery as part of Anne Harris’s Tree Place) is proudly supported by the Noosa Council and Arts Queensland (RADF).
 Her 2016 Krieger Project–in collaboration with Janet Brewer and Neil Heymink–is generously supported by the Sunshine Coast Council and Arts Queensland (RADF).
-Her recent project, Three Forces of the Soul, a musical play about Hildegard von Bingen, was supported by RADF and the Inaugural Horizon Festival of the Sunshine Coast.
+Her recent project, Three Forces of the Soul, a musical play about Hildegard von Bingen, was supported by SCC RADF and the Inaugural Horizon Festival of the Sunshine Coast.